 Phil MeekinView Profile

-If the funds are less than £25,000 then concessions can be obtained from HMRC.
+If the funds are less than £25,000, then concessions can be obtained from HMRC.
 The concessions are for the company to pay these funds as a capital distribution and then strike the company off.

-Shareholders receiving this distribution (up to £10million in their lifetime) will be entitled to entrepreneurs tax at 10%.
+Shareholders receiving this distribution (up to £10million in their lifetime) will be entitled to entrepreneurs’ tax at 10%.
 Shareholders can enjoy these significant taxation savings.

-The costs of an MVL will vary company by company.
-In most cases, the savings in tax will more than compensate the costs of an MVL
+The costs of a solvent liquidation will vary depending on the company.
+In most cases, the savings in tax will more than compensate the costs of an MVL.